openkruise/openkruise.io/versioned_docs/version-v0.10.0/installation.md

 2. If you want to drop the chart parameters you configured for the old release or set some new parameters, it is recommended to add `--reset-values` flag in `helm upgrade` command.

-## Download charts manually
+## Optional: download charts manually

-If you have problem with connecting to `https://openkruise.github.io/charts/` in production, you might need to download the chart manually and install or upgrade with it.
+If you have problem with connecting to `https://openkruise.github.io/charts/` in production, you might need to download the chart from [here](https://github.com/openkruise/charts/releases) manually and install or upgrade with it.

 Charts releases: https://github.com/openkruise/charts/releases